 Once they have at least 3 or 4 small leaves, you can simply separate them.

 Be sure to get at least part of the stem that is under the soil.
 If you can do this without taking the plant out of its pot, go ahead and do so.

 If not, it is OK to take the plant out of its pot so that you can easily separate the babies.
-You can use your fingers, scissors or a knife to sever the small plants.
+You can use your fingers, scissors or a sharp, clean knife to sever the small plants.

-Then simply take the little pups that you separated, and place each one in a small glass or vase of water and allow it to root.
+If you were able to get some roots on the pups, simply pot them up.
+If not, you can simply take the little pups that you separated, and place each one in a small glass or vase of water and allow it to root.

 Just make sure that the water level submerges just the roots and not the whole plant.